 For the purposes of this plan employment includes development in the B Use Classes such as offices, workshops and industrial premises, storage and distribution warehouses and sui generis uses commonly found on industrial estates.
 It also applies to non B class development which provides direct, on-going local employment opportunities such as tourism and retail.
-It does not apply to development that indirectly benefits the local economy (such as housing), and businesses such as farming, care homes and tourist accommodation providers, which are covered in other policies of the plan or to development that indirectly benefits the local economy (such as housing).
+It does not apply to businesses such as farming, care homes and tourist accommodation providers, which are covered in other policies of the plan or to development that indirectly benefits the local economy (such as housing),